 What were the Summit's outcomes ?

 The World Humanitarian Summit was a pivotal moment for the global humanitarian agenda.
-It generated global momentum and political determination to move forward on the Secretary-General’s Agenda for Humanity and its five core responsibilities, in order to deliver better for people across the globe.
+It generated global momentum and political determination to move forward on the former UN Secretary-General’s Agenda for Humanity and its five core responsibilities, in order to deliver better for people across the globe.
 The diversity of voices heard at the Summit, and their convergence around key issues and ideas, was a first for the humanitarian sector.

 The Summit generated over 3,000 commitments to action, and over 2,500 alignments with the core commitments to deliver the Agenda for Humanity.
 In addition, more than 20 initiatives were either launched or strengthened, aimed at improving the lives of people affected by humanitarian crises.

 The outcome documents of the World Humanitarian Summit are available here (www.agendaforhumanity.org/resources).